elbamos/largeVis/README.md

 Package Overview
 ----------------

-The `largeVis` package offers four functions for visualizing high-dimensional datasets and finding approximate nearest neighbors (along with some helper functions):
+The `largeVis` package offers five functions for visualizing high-dimensional datasets and finding approximate nearest neighbors (along with some helper functions):

 1.  `randomProjectionTreeSearch`, a method for finding approximate nearest neighbors.
 2.  `projectKNNs`, which takes as input a weighted nearest-neighbor graph and estimates a projection into a low-dimensional space.
-3.  `vis`, which implements the entire `LargeVis` algorithm.
+3.  `largeVis`, which implements the entire `LargeVis` algorithm.
 4.  `manifoldMap` (and companon `ggManifoldMap`), which produce a plot for visualizing embeddings of images.
+5.  `buildWijMatrix` takes a sparse matrix of the distances between nearest neighbors, and returns one with the edges properly weighted for use in `projectKNNs`.

 See the [original paper](https://arxiv.org/abs/1602.00370) for a detailed description of the algorithm.